schuang/essential-command-line-tools-tutorial/tut/prerequite.md

-# Requirements
+# Prerequite

+To follow along with the class, you are expected to have completed one of the following steps prior to attending the class:

+1. (easy) Have a Hoffman2 cluster account and are able to log in
+2. (work required) Have a POST-compliant computer (e.g. macOS, Linux or Windows with Cygwin, either as a phyaical machine or a virtual machine) and have completed the installation of all packages as described in "Local installation" below

 Some versions of these command-line tools may be available by default on your computer system.
 But we want to use newer versions to benefit from the lastest new features.
 The following instructions detail how to get to these newer versions.

 In the followings, the leading `$` is part of the command line prompt, not part of the command, i.e. you should **not** type it when you run the command on your computer.

 ## Hoffman2 Cluster